Efficient Deep Learning with Decorrelated Backpropagation: Methods

-Effective training of deep neural networks using DBP requires several modifications that improve algorithm stability, learning speed and allow application to convolutional rather than fully connected layers.
-As a canonical example, we consider an 18-layer deep residual network (ResNet).
+Effective training of DNNs using DBP requires several modifications that improve algorithm stability, learning speed and allow application to convolutional rather than fully connected layers.
+As a canonical example, we consider a deep residual network (ResNet).
 A ResNet consists of multiple residual blocks that implement modern network components such as convolutional layers and residual connections~\citep{He2016deep}.
 In the following, we describe the modifications that are required for effectively applying DBP in deep neural networks.

-First, we apply the decorrelation learning rule to convolutional layers as follows.
-Consider a convolutional layer with input size $S = M_{in} \times M_{in} \times C_{in}$, where $M_{in} \times M_{in}$ is the size of the feature map and $C_{in}$ is the channel dimension.
-Naive implementation of decorrelation would require updating a $S \times S$ decorrelation matrix $\vb{R}$, which is computationally too prohibitive in case of large feature maps.
-Instead, as shown in Fig.~\ref{fig:resnet}, we do not decorrelate the layer's entire input, but only the local image patches, so that for an image patch with dimensionality $D = K \times K \times C_{in}$, matrix $\vb{R}$ would be of much smaller size $D \times D$.
-The output of this patchwise decorrelation operation would then be $D$ for every image patch, after which we can apply a $1 \times 1$ convolutional kernel of size $D \times C_{out}$ for the forward pass.
+\paragraph{Decorrelating convolutional layers} We apply the decorrelation learning rule to convolutional layers as follows.
+Consider a convolutional layer with input size $S = M_\text{in} \times M_\text{in} \times C_\text{in}$, where $M_\text{in} \times M_\text{in}$ is the size of the feature map and $C_\text{in}$ is the channel dimension.
+Naive implementation of decorrelation would require updating a $S \times S$ decorrelation matrix $\vb{R}$, which is computationally prohibitive in case of large feature maps.
+Instead, as shown in Fig.~\ref{fig:resnet}, we do not decorrelate the layer's entire input, but only the local image patches, so that for an image patch with dimensionality $D = K \times K \times C_\text{in}$, matrix $\vb{R}$ would be of much smaller size $D \times D$.
+The output of this patchwise decorrelation operation would then be $D$ for every image patch, after which we can apply a $1 \times 1$ convolutional kernel of size $D \times C_\text{out}$ for the forward pass.
 This local decorrelation is sufficient to ensure more efficient learning of the kernel weights.
 Figure~\ref{fig:resnet} depicts the structure of a residual block that is extended to implement decorrelating transforms.